Colored operads, series on colored operads, and combinatorial generating systems: Series on colored operads and bud generating systems

-We rely now on synchronous generating series to define a property of bud generating systems.
-We say that $\Bca$ is {\em synchronously unambiguous} if all coefficients of $\Sync(\Bca)$ are equal to $0$ or to $1$.
-This property is important for a combinatorial point of view.
-Indeed, by definition of the series of colors $\Colors$ (see Section~\ref{subsubsec:series_of_colors}) and Proposition~\ref{prop:support_synchronous_series_language}, when $\Bca$ is synchronously unambiguous, the coefficient of $(a, u) \in \Bud_\Ccr(\As)$ in the series $\Colors(\Sync(\Bca))$ is the number of elements $x$ of $\SyncLang(\Bca)$ such that $(\Out(x), \In(x)) = (a, u)$.
+We say that $\Bca$ is \Def{synchronously unambiguous} if all coefficients of $\Sync(\Bca)$ are equal to $0$ or to $1$.
+This property is important to describe the coefficients of $\Colors(\Sync(\Bca))$ for the same reasons as the ones concerning the unambiguity property exposed in Section~\ref{subsubsec:syntactic_generating_series}. \medbreak